vitorcarlet/vitorcarlet/README.md

 ## 🙋‍♂️ About Me

-- 👨‍🎓 I'm currently in the seventh semester of my Bachelor in Computer Science degree at the Federal Institute of Santa Catarina.
+- 👨‍🎓 I'm currently in the seventh semester of my Bachelor's degree in Computer Science at the Federal Institute of Santa Catarina.

 - 🌱 Currently learning **React Native, Laravel, React, NextJS, AWS, Javascript and PHP.**